phaserjs/template-bun/README.md

 }
 ```

-When you issue the `npm run build` command, all static assets are automatically copied to the `dist/assets` folder.
+When you issue the `bun run build` command, all static assets are automatically copied to the `dist/assets` folder.

 ## Deploying to Production

-After you run the `npm run build` command, your code will be built into a single bundle and saved to the `dist` folder, along with any other assets your project imported, or stored in the public assets folder.
+After you run the `bun run build` command, your code will be built into a single bundle and saved to the `dist` folder, along with any other assets your project imported, or stored in the public assets folder.

 In order to deploy your game, you will need to upload *all* of the contents of the `dist` folder to a public facing web server.